On the Importance of Fundamental Properties in Quantum-Classical Machine Learning Models: Results

 \section{Results}

-The result section is divided into two parts, the first one is focused on the effects of ansatz depth on the learning process.
-There we evaluate three models that differ only in the number of blocks in ansatz.
+The result section is divided into two parts, the first of which is focused on the effects of ansatz depth on the learning process.
+There, we evaluate three models that differ only in the number of blocks in the ansatz.
 The focus of this part is on the learning stability and the evaluation of potential overfitting of the models.
-In the second part of the we evaluate different feature mappings, having a deeper look at how they impact the separability of data clusters, and on their impact at the overall learning dynamics.
+In the second part, we evaluate different feature mappings, having a deeper look at how they impact the separability of data clusters and their impact on the overall learning dynamics.